Land access agreements for exploration

 From the beginning of the permit application process, you must initiate and maintain regular contact with pastoralists and land managers regarding planned exploration activities and land access needs.

 You should discuss shared land use arrangements to minimise inconvenience or disruption to a pastoralist’s operation.

 If the land to be explored is Aboriginal freehold or pastoral lease affected by native title, you must follow the negotiation process which applies to each type of tenure.

 As a minimum, you must contact the pastoralist and land manager at these stages of the process:

 - within 14 days of being named as the successful applicant, if you intend to seek an exploration permit.
 Read about how to tell a landholder/manager about a permit application, which includes a link to the landholder notice form and information about how to use it.

 - at least 14 days before any exploration work starts.

-Once an exploration permit has been granted, there are two levels of activity which can be undertaken – reconnaissance activity and an exploration program.
+Once an exploration permit has been granted, there are two levels of activity that can be undertaken:

 There are different rules about notifying and consulting with landowners and land managers depending on which kind of activity is planned.